Profitez de -10% sur votre commande avec le code AUTOMNE10 🍃

 • Leg massages: Before bedtime, you can gently massage your child's legs to relieve discomfort.
 Use circular motions and apply gentle pressure to the leg muscles to relieve tension.

-By combining these child sleep disorder-specific solutions with general recommendations for promoting quality sleep, you can help improve your child's sleep.
+By combining these solutions specific to each childhood sleep disorder with general recommendations for promoting quality sleep, you can help improve your child's sleep.
 It's important to note that every child is unique, and some sleep disorders may require additional attention and intervention.

 If sleep problems persist despite your efforts, it is recommended that you consult a healthcare professional specializing in pediatric sleep disorders for advice tailored to your child's situation.